Los ricos no piden permiso

-Los ricos no piden permiso is a 2016 Argentine telenovela produced by Pol-ka and broadcast by Canal 13, which premiered on January 11, 2016 and ended on December 26, 2016.
+Los ricos no piden permiso is a 2016 Argentine telenovela produced by Pol-ka and broadcast by Canal 13, which premiered on 11 January 2016 and ended on 26 December 2016.
 Starring Agustina Cherri, Gonzalo Heredia, Luciano Cáceres, Luciano Castro, Araceli González and Juan Darthés.
-Y Con starring Sabrina Garciarena and Alberto Ajaka.
+Co-starring Sabrina Garciarena and Alberto Ajaka.
 With the antagonistic participations of Julieta Cardinali, Eva De Dominici, Viviana Saccone.
 With the participation of the first actors Raúl Taibo and Leonor Benedetto.
 With the performances of Leonor Manso, Nicolás Riera, Alberto Martín, Malena Solda, Guillermo Arengo and Miriam Odorico.
 With the participation of the first actress Norma Aleandro.
 With the special participation of the actors Adrián Navarro, Bárbara Lombardo, Esteban Pérez, Mariano Torre and Gigí Ruá.
 It was transmitted from Monday to Thursday at 11 p.m., then at 10 p.m. and then transmitted from Monday to Friday at 9:30 p.m., on the screen of Canal 13.
 Finally, it was broadcast at the same time but from Monday to Thursday.